themetalfleece/neogma-docs/docs/md/docs/Models/Instances.md

     await user.save({
         /* --> (optional, default true) validates that the properties of the Instance are valid, given the schema of the Model definition */
         validate: true,
         /* --> (optional) a session object for this query to run.
-If empty/null, a new session will be created TODO see more for session */
+If empty/null, a new session will be created */
         session: null,
     });
 ```